 The amount of time a site takes to load has a serious role to play in SEO.
-Once you achieve a good load speed on your website, you will see bounce rate reduce drastically.
-There are a number of ways to improve website load speed that include; caching, slicing images, using content delivery network, among others.
+Once you achieve a good load speed on your website, you will see the bounce rate reduce drastically.
+There are a number of ways to improve website load speed that include; caching, slicing images, using the content delivery network, among others.
 There are also several WordPress plugins that can help you improve the site load speed.
 If your website takes more than 10 seconds to load you should work on improving the speed.

 5) WordPress Internal Linking

 Internal website links are the best way to quickly reduce your bounce rate as well as improve your search engine ranking.
-Since I started implementing internal links as a strategy of reducing bounce rate, I noted significant improvement on website ranking.
-WordPress link feature allows you to link to existing content in your website.
+Since I started implementing internal links as a strategy of reducing bounce rate, I noted significant improvement in website ranking.
+WordPress link feature allows you to link to existing content on your website.
 The more internal links you create in your WordPress posts the lower will be your bounce rate.

 6) Fix Broken Links on your Site

 You should closely monitor links in your website using Google Webmaster Console to see which links are broken.
-Broken links can cause an increase the rate in which visitors leave your website and should be fixed as soon as they are found.
+Broken links can cause an increase in the rate at which visitors leave your website and should be fixed as soon as they are found.
 There are also several other free tools you can use to analyze your website links and identify broken links.
 Google Webmaster Tools is good since you get a prompt report about broken links on your website.